-Twenty Four Seven Tour 2000 • In 1999, Tina planned a greatest hits album and an elaborate co-headlining tour with Elton John.
+Twenty Four Seven Tour 2000 • Actually, Tina planned a greatest hits album and an elaborate co-headlining tour with Elton John in 1999.
 But during the rehearsals for the VH-1 special Divas Live, Tina wasn’t happy with the band and stopped everyone from playing and instructed John how to play Proud Mary.

 "I made a mistake when I needed to show him how to play 'Proud Mary'.
 The mistake is you don't show Elton John how to play his piano.
 He just went into a rage, which he apologized for later.
 He said it was wrong.“